-Council researchers and partners are responding to the needs of refugees facing sexual violence and survivors of child sexual abuse in East and Southern Africa.
+Council researchers and partners are responding to the needs of refugees, children, and women facing sexual violence in East and Southern Africa.

 Sexual and gender-based violence (SGBV) is a pervasive global health problem.
 Women and girls are most at risk, and consequences include physical injury, psychological trauma, unwanted pregnancy, and sexually transmitted infections, including HIV.

-Likewise, women and children refugees in post-conflict settings often lack basic legal protections, are at elevated risk of violence—including SGBV—and have limited access to even basic interventions.
+Likewise, women and children refugees in humanitarian settings often lack basic legal protections, are at elevated risk of violence—including SGBV—and have limited access to even basic interventions like health services.
 Moreover, because most interventions for this population are provided in emergency settings, it is difficult to determine their feasibility and assess their effectiveness.

-Building on the Council-led Africa Regional SGBV Network—a partnership of national organizations that has been working since 2006 to strengthen and evaluate country capacity to care for SGBV survivors and share lessons learned regionally—this project will bolster the capacity of the medical, education, and legal sectors in five countries to address violence against children and meet the needs of refugee survivors in post-conflict settings.
+Building on the Council-led Africa Regional SGBV Network—a partnership of national organizations that has been working since 2006 to strengthen and evaluate country capacity to care for SGBV survivors and share lessons learned regionally—this project bolstered the capacity of the medical, education, and/or legal sectors in seven countries to address violence against children and women, and meet the needs of refugee survivors in humanitarian settings.

 The following interventions are being developed, tested, and evaluated:

-- In Kenya, the Council and its network partners are determining the feasibility of screening for child sexual abuse in health facilities and schools, and addressing the availability and quality of comprehensive post-rape care services for child survivors of sexual violence.
+- In Kenya, the Council and its network partners determined the feasibility of screening for child sexual abuse in health facilities and schools, and addressed the availability and quality of comprehensive post-rape care services for child survivors of sexual violence.

-- In South Africa and Uganda, partners are adapting a promising, community-based approach to preventing violence—the “Zero Tolerance Village Alliance” model—to mobilize communities to oppose SGBV and strengthen care and response services for children in school in South Africa and refugees in settlement contexts in Uganda.
+- In South Africa and Uganda, partners adapted a promising, community-based approach to preventing violence—the “Zero Tolerance Village Alliance” model—to mobilize communities to oppose SGBV and strengthen care and response services for children in school in South Africa and refugees in settlement contexts in Uganda.

-- In Uganda, network partners are adapting successful approaches to screening for SGBV for use in humanitarian health care settings.
+- In Rwanda and Uganda, network partners adapted successful approaches to screening for SGBV for use in humanitarian health care settings.

-- In Swaziland, a network partner is strengthening efforts to enhance "safe spaces" clubs for in-school girls to improve their likelihood of declining and reporting unwanted sexual advances from peers and authority figures.
-In addition, the partner will train teachers and school officials to become champions against school-based SGBV.
+- In Swaziland, a network partner strengthened efforts to enhance "safe spaces" clubs for in-school girls to improve their likelihood of declining and reporting unwanted sexual advances from peers and authority figures.
+In addition, the partner trained teachers and school officials to become champions against school-based SGBV.

-- And in Zambia, the Council and its partners are exploring ways of adapting proven, adult-oriented SGBV response models by the police to the specific needs of children, who represent the majority of violence survivors seeking services at police stations.
+- In Zambia, the Council and its partners explored ways of adapting proven, adult-oriented SGBV response models by the police to the specific needs of children, who represent the majority of violence survivors seeking services at police stations.

-Research results will help strengthen the thin evidence base on responding to child survivors in low-resource settings, as well as to survivors in humanitarian contexts.
+Research results helped strengthen the thin evidence base on responding to child survivors in low-resource settings, as well as to survivors in humanitarian contexts.

-Results are expected in 2017 and will be used to establish and improve child- and refugee-focused SGBV programs and policies in East and Southern Africa.
+These results are already being used to establish and improve SGBV programs and policies for children, women, and refugees in East and Southern Africa.